T2L4b/TelecomParis_CTF_Club_Platform/README.md

 ### User
-* Register with email that is already in DB ?
+* Register with email that is already in DB?
-* Same for pseudo ?
+* Same for pseudo?
+* Update JWT at update user?
+* user- update password = reforge token